 Step 2: Refining your proposal

-Once you have understood whether your proposed works require planning permission, you must choose which type of application best suits your proposal.
-A guide to the types of applications, what these mean and what is required is set out below:
+Once you know if your proposed works require planning permission, you must choose which type of application best suits your proposal.

 Have you been recommended follow-on advice by a planning officer?